Kellenkjames/RB109/local_variable_scope/example_8.md

 ```
 # Written Response:

-The local variable `animal` is initialized and assigned to the String `"dog"`.
-The `do...end` alongside the `loop` method invocation on lines 6-10 defines a block, within which `animal` is reassigned to the String `"cat"` on line 7.
-The local variable `var` is initialized and assigned to the String `"ball"`.
-The `loop` method returns `nil`.
+The local variable `animal` is initialized and assigned to the String `"dog"` on line 4.

+The `do...end` alongside the `loop` method invocation on lines 6-10 defines a block, within which; `animal` is reassigned to the String `"cat"` on line 7.
+The local variable `var` is initialized and assigned to the String `"ball"` on line 8.
+The `loop` method breaks on line 9 and returns `nil`.

-The `puts` method is called on line 12 and the variable `animal` is passed to it as an argument; since `animal` is now the String `"cat"`; this is what is output.
-The `puts` method is called on line 12 has the following output: `undefined local variable or method var' for main:Object`; since `var` was initialized inside the block; it's not accessible outside of the block.
+The `puts` method is called with the reference `animal` passed to it as an argument on line 12.
+Since `animal` is now the String `"cat"`; this is what is output.
+The method returns `nil`.
+The `puts` method is called with the reference `var` passed to it as an argument on line 13.
+Since `var` was initialized from inside the block; it's not accessible outside of the block and a *error* will be thrown in the console.

-This problem demonstrates local variable scoping rules in Ruby; variables that are initialized from outside of a block are accessible inside of a block.
-However, when variables are initialized from inside the block, they are not accessible outside of the block.
+This example demonstrates local variable scoping rules in Ruby; when a block is passed to a `loop` method invocation; it introduce a new scope.
+From inside the block, you can access variables that were initialized outside of the block.
+However, from outside the bock, you can't access any variables that were initialized inside the block.